b7277/InfiGUIAgent.github.io/index.markdown

 </span>
 -->

+❗Why is there no arXiv link for this paper?<br>

+This paper was **rejected by arXiv** with the justification: "Our moderators determined that your submission **does not contain sufficient original or substantive scholarly research and is not of interest to arXiv**."
+This reasoning appears to be **inconsistent with the content and contribution of the paper**.
+We attempted an **appeal**, but unfortunately, this was unsuccessful, and **no further explanation was provided**.
+A resubmission did not resolve the issue either.
+As a result, the ONLY way to access the paper at the moment is through our [GitHub repository](https://github.com/OS-Agent-Survey/OS-Agent-Survey).
+We are disappointed by the lack of transparency in arXiv’s moderation process.<br><br>

 		<a href="#" style="text-decoration: none; color: blue;">Xueyu Hu</a><sup style="color: #6fbf73;">1</sup><sup>,</sup><sup style="color: #ff0000;">†</sup>,
                 <a href="#" style="text-decoration: none; color: blue;">Tao Xiong</a><sup style="color: #6fbf73;">1</sup><sup>,</sup><sup style="color: #d968c0;">‡</sup>,